-As per the company''''s long-established policy, all employees avoid any situation that conflicts their personal interests with the interests of the company.
-HNCO never interfere with the rights of employees to engage in outside business or other activities, if that do not conflict with employees'''' obligations to the company.
+As per the company's long-established policy, all employees avoid any situation that conflicts with their personal interests with the interests of the company.
+HNCO never interfere with the rights of employees to engage in outside business or other activities, if that does not conflict with employees'' obligations to the company.
 The company will not encourage any outside business or other activities for its employee that will influence or hinder their duties for the company.
-Employees are expected to promptly disclose a potential conflict of interest to their supervisor in order to find out appropriate solution to the situation.
+Employees are expected to promptly disclose a potential conflict of interest to their supervisor in order to find out an appropriate solution to the situation.

-The situations would be regarded contrary to company policy:
+The situations would be regarded as contrary to company policy.

 Any stock or other financial interest held by an employee in any present or prospective competitor, customer, supplier, partner or licensee.

-Outside activity which lessens the impartiality, good judgement, effectiveness or productivity expected from employees.
+Outside activity which lessens the impartiality, good judgment, effectiveness or productivity expected from employees.

 Investment or speculation in equipment, real estate, materials or other property purchased or sold by the company.